-If you have not done what I have asked, then this infers you might not do what an employer requests when asked.
-There is some concern here on your ability to take direction or do as requested.
+If you have not done what I have asked, you might not do what an employer requests when asked.
+There is some concern about your ability to take direction or do as requested.

 Do you really want this role?
-Or have you just sent an application in hoping?
+Or have you just sent an application in hopes you might get something?

-The quote below is from a recent candidate that we kept sending a “no” to.
+The quote below is from a recent candidate to whom we kept sending a “no”.
 The candidate has applied to multiple roles that they are not suitable for:

 “I intend to continue sending out my resumes, as a big part of winning for me in my search is big lead numbers.”

 This infers a lack of focus as they have not read the position description or addressed the key criteria.
 I have to ask, does this candidate really want the role, and would they lack focus in the work they would be required to do for my client?
 This also infers overconfidence in their abilities and a lack of understanding of their skill set for the role.

 A recent candidate indicated that because they had been a medical doctor in a particular field, every other role in the medical area was, and I quote, “peanuts.”

 This insulted those who had undertaken years of physiotherapy, specialist medical information, regulatory training, etc. It inferred to me an innate arrogance.
 It was a definite no to this applicant.

 This is something not to do if you have an interview booked with a company.

 Instead of going through the hiring manager or HR manager who has organised the interview, you decide it’s okay to try to connect with everyone in the company via LinkedIn.
 Or connect by any other means to say how good you are and try and convince them that you would be great for the company.